JSRUV/Cisco-AppD-Invoice-Auto/README.md

-# Cisco-AppD-Invoice-Auto
+# Invoice-Auto
 # SUMMARY

-Created and documented a Python Script for the Partner Ops Team, automating the invoicing process for AppD customers.
+Created and documented a Python Script for Invoice Automation while working for Cisco AppDyanmics

 *The following Excel Workbook and Word Document are not the original data for the project